-- 1. Updates the target database schema to the Release 7.0 schema. - 2.
-Updates the target database version to 7.0. - 3.
-Saves the previous migrate rules as database_path/lib/Unix/ migrate.old. - 4.
-Saves the previous pt directory as database_path/oldpt. - Saves the previous bin directory as database_path/oldbin. - 6.
+- 1. Updates the target database schema to the Release 7.1 schema. - 2.
+Updates the target database version to 7.1. - Saves the previous migrate rules as database_path/lib/Unix/ migrate.old. - 4.
+Saves the previous pt directory as database_path/oldpt. - 5.
+Saves the previous bin directory as database_path/oldbin. - 6.
 Saves the previous notify directory as database_path/lib/ oldnotify. - 7.
 Protects the target database. - 8.
 Exports any types that were modified since a previous model install to the database_path/old_types directory.
 If the upgrade cannot determine the time of the previous model install, then it exports all standard types and attempts to identify any modified types by using an alternative algorithm. - 9.
 Finds the list of models installed in the target database. - 10.
 Installs the required list of models and model additions from the model database to the target database. - 11.
 Unprotects the target database. - 12.
 Restores the original migrate rules file saved in step 3, and performs any upgrade that is required. - 13.
-Starts a 7.0 session on the target database. - 14.
-Runs the ccm db_update -update command to update the data in the target database to 7.0 format. - 15.
-Changes the logging mode of the target database to be unbuffered. - 16.
-Removes obsolete files from the target database.
+Starts a 7.1 session on the target database. - 14.
+Runs the ccm db_update -update command to update the data in the target database to 7.1 format. - 15.
+Removes obsolete files from the target database. - 16.
+Assigns the new database to the appropriate server.